Going weak in the knees before a first date is a good thing. Going weak in the knees mid-run or during a sweaty yoga class? Not so much.

 “This is a great glute and hamstring strengthener, plus it works the IT band,” Miller says.
 “When the IT band is too lax, you’ll end up having knee pain.”

 4. High Lunge Pose

 Start standing at the front of the mat.
-Step left foot back into a deep lunge, bending right leg to about 90 degrees.
-Raise arms straight up and look forward.
-If your hamstrings are tight, micro-bend your back leg; this is also less taxing on the knees.
+Step your left foot back into a deep lunge, bending right leg to about 90 degrees.
+Raise your arms straight up and look forward.
+If your hamstrings are tight, microbend your back leg; this is also less taxing on your knees.

 “This pose strengthens the glutes, quads, and calves in a stable position,” Cheng says.
 “The balancing aspect further strengthens all these muscle groups that support the knees.”

 Some yoga poses aren’t so friendly for your knees.
 Here’s how to modify several that put stress on these all-important joints.